matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 avoids us having to always send lots of individual relation events to the client.

 Aggregations are never bundled into state events.
+This is a current implementation detail that could be revisited later, rather than a specific design decision.

 The following client-server APIs should bundle aggregations with events they return: